What Is an Organizational Chart's Purpose in Aviation SMS?

 5) For complex organizations, another tier may be required to illustrate the department and the respective head of the department.
 Otherwise, simply add a box directly under the last tier and include "employee positions."

 Note: Since front-line employees typically have a higher turnover rate, don't bother entering names.
-Managers are typically employed at airlines or airports for several years; therefore, your aviation SMS org chart won't require many chages as the years pass.
+Managers are typically employed at airlines or airports for several years; therefore, your aviation SMS org chart won't require many changes as the year's pass.

 Organizational charts are a requirement.
 Don't fret if you don't get it perfect the first time.
 Review your org chart and revise when necessary.